On Rings of Differential Rota-Baxter Operators: The Integro-Differential Weyl Algebra

 \section{The Integro-Differential Weyl Algebra}

 It is most efficient for our purposes to view the classical \emph{Weyl algebra}~$A_1(\bfk)$ in the language of skew polynomial rings~\mcite[\S7.3]{Cohn2003a} since this allows a smooth passage to the Rota-Baxter case and moreover provides a convenient framework for algorithmic tasks~\mcite{ChyzakSalvy1998}.
 Let us recall the basic setup (without the twist endomorphism that we shall not need here).
+For this section we assume that~$\bfk$ is a field of characteristic zero.

 If~$A$ is a $\bfk$-algebra\footnote{In contrast to~\mcite[\S7.3]{Cohn2003a}, we do not require that~$A$ be a domain though if it is then~$A[\xi; \delta]$ is as well.
 One sees easily~\mcite[\S1.1.2]{McConnellRobson2001} that the construction works for any~$\bfk$-algebra~$A$, and this will indeed be crucial for our definition of the integro-differential Weyl algebra.} with derivation~$\delta\colon A \to A$ and $\xi$ an indeterminate, the \emph{skew polynomial ring}~$A[\xi; \delta]$ is the free left $A$-module~$\bigoplus_{n \ge 0} A \xi^n$ with $\bfk$-basis~$\xi^n$.
 The multiplication on~$A[\xi; \delta]$ extends the one on~$A$ through the rule~$\xi a = a \xi + \delta(a)$, subject to the obvious identifications~$\xi^0 = 1, \xi^{n+1} = \xi \xi^n$.
 Extending also the homotheties in the obvious way, one obtains a $\bfk$-algebra~$A[\xi; \delta]$ that contains~$A$ as subalgebra.